MaskRay/ccls/README.md

 $ code .
 ```

-After VSCode is running, update the `ServerOptions` inside of `extension.ts` to
+After VSCode is running, update the `ServerOptions` inside of `extension.ts`
-point to the absolute path of your build directory.
+ to point to the absolute path of your build directory (specifically, the
+ `cwd` parameter).
 For example,

 ```js
 let serverOptions: ServerOptions = {